/ / / / / / /

 Why You’ll Love This Recipe

-- Low carb, high protein.
-It will keep you full and satisfied for hours.
+• Low carb, high protein.
+Made with eggs and fresh vegetables, this frittata is naturally low carb and will keep you full and energized for hours.

 What You’ll Need